nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## About this User Guide

 The SOCket User Guide helps you quickly familiarise yourself with the features and command syntax of SOCket, imparting the knowledge necessary for you to utilise SOCket's functions.
-More experienced users can use the **[Command Summary](#command-summary)** as a quick reference for the syntax of SOCket's commands.
+More experienced users can use the **[Command summary](#command-summary)** as a quick reference for the syntax of SOCket's commands.

 You can use the links in the **[Table of Contents](#table-of-contents)** to quickly navigate through this document.
 To help you get started, refer to the **[Quick start](#quick-start)** section of the SOCket User Guide.